davejohncole/kea_python/README.md

 Three things need to be specified:
 1. The full path to the kea_python hook in `"library"`.
 The `KEA_HOOKS` directory defined in `settings.mk` is where the hook will be installed.
 1. The name of the python3 shared library in `"libpython"`.
-On CentOS 7 you cn determine this by running:
+On RHEL you can determine this by running:
    ```
    $ rpm -ql python3-devel | grep libpython
 /usr/lib64/libpython3.9.so